-Personal injury cases in Maryland are based on negligence by a person or entity with a duty of care that results in someone else being hurt.
-If another party’s negligence injured you or someone you love physically or psychologically, as a personal injury victim, you could be entitled to recover damages from the liable party.
+Personal injury cases in Maryland are based on negligence.
+Usually, a person or entity with a duty of care to protect another person breaks a law that results in someone else being hurt.
+If another party’s negligence injured you or someone you love physically or psychologically, you could be entitled to recover damages from the liable party.
 Our Maryland personal injury lawyers will review your case for free.
 The legal team at Jenner Law can explain your compensation options and provide expert legal advice on what it will take to build a strong case.

 Recoverable Financial Damages in a Maryland Injury Case

 As the injured party, you are entitled to more than one type of compensation.
 Financial (economic) damages are simple to calculate.
 They usually have receipts, estimates, or bills that demonstrate their value.
 Financial damages include:

 - Past and future medical bills

 - Property damage or total loss

 - Diminished property value

 Our case assessment team will make sure all such documents are accounted for and that your case value is accurate and complete so that you receive fair compensation.